gauravsitlani/pyTM/README.md

 A command line task manager for managing daily tasking - currently a work in progress.

 How it works-
-python pyTM.py <arguments>
+python pyTM.py -arg

+for example to add a particular task python pyTM.py -a "Write assignment X" 1500

-Currently working arguments:<br/>
+Currently working arguments:
-  -a to add the tasks along with due time.<br/>
+ -[X] -a to add the tasks along with due time
-  -ls to list all the tasks.<br/>
+ -[X] -ls to list all the tasks

-Further need of additions :<br/>
+Further need of additions :
-  -d to delete a particular task.<br/>
+  -[ ] -d to delete a particular task
-  -u update a particular task.<br/>
+  -[ ] -u update a particular task
-  notifying on due time with a pop up.<br/>
+  -[ ] notifying on due time with a pop up